chef/chef-web-docs/content/chef_compliance_phase.md

 ### server

-When reporting to a Chef Automate instance proxied via Chef Infra Server, the Compliance Phase can be configured to use a different URL than the `chef_server_url` configured in `client.rb`.
+When reporting to a Chef Automate instance proxied via Chef Infra Server, the compliance phase can be configured to use a different URL than the `chef_server_url` configured in `client.rb`.
 This is enabled with the attribute `default['audit']['server']`.

 ```ruby
 default['audit']['server'] = 'https://server.4thcafe.com'.